alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Ktav Ashuri (Assyrian script) letter shape: found.
  - Sound: R

-Lexicons and those who study Hebrew alphabet will sometimes refer to the shape of a head of a man.
-However, the apparent shape of the Head is that of a Lion or Bear, this makes more sense when we consider the rolling *R* sound that *Resh* makes.
+Lexicons and those who study the Hebrew alphabet will sometimes refer to the shape of a head of a man.
+However, the apparent shape of the Head is that of a Lion or Bear; this makes more sense when we consider the rolling *R* sound that *Resh* makes.

-Like Qof-Resh means cold.
-Resh-Shin word family is (רִישׁ) (רֵישׁ) (רֵאשׁ) and in Hebrew have similar idea: of be in want, poor, and poverty - that is poor and lacking in the winter months.
+As with Qof-Resh, which means cold, the Resh-Shin word family (רִישׁ) (רֵישׁ) (רֵאשׁ) carries a related idea in Hebrew: being in want, poor, in poverty — that is, poor and lacking in the winter months.

 TODO: Once finished, the 22 Retrograde loops of Mercury show how this region relates to the Lunar calendar region of the tribe of Gad, as the lion, torn arm, and crown of the head are all visible here.